joePichardo/spotify-isrc-metadata/README.md

 Use POST route `http://localhost:3000/auth/signup` to send email and password.
 Save returned `access_token` for other routes.
 You can get the `access_token` again through the POST `http://localhost:3000/auth/signin` route with email and password.

-To get the Spotify OAuth Token go to route `http://localhost:3000/auth/spotify` to take you through the oauth steps.
+To get the Spotify OAuth Token go to route `http://localhost:3000/auth/spotify` on a browser to take you through the oauth steps.

 Use `access_token` as a `Bearer token` for other routes.
 To input ISRC metadata to the app use the POST  `http://localhost:3000/tracks/isrc` with `isrc` value.
 You can get the ISRC value with the GET route `http://localhost:3000/tracks/isrc` with `isrc` value.
 You can get the artists data with the GET route `http://localhost:3000/tracks/artist` with `name` value of the artist name.